Actor-MP reaches out to elderly man on crutches selling masks | Headlines

 "This is Amal Bhowmik, a resident of the Prafullanagar colony in Belgharia.
 He is fighting the odds in extremely adverse situations.
 I came across him while returning from night duty and got to know that despite promises, local leaders of the ruling party and the councilor did nothing to help him," Sarkar had posted on the microblogging site.
 "He does not get an old-age pension.
 Please see to it if he can be helped," he said in the tweet.

 The Ghatal MP, who had earlier facilitated the return of 286 migrant workers from Nepal, said it was his job to help people in distress and that does not merit any accolade.
-"I don't think I hadn't done anything great.
+"I don't think I have done anything great.
 My job is to be on side of people in distress.
-And he could have been my father," he added.
+And he could have been my father," Dev added.

 - READ MORE ON: